-But now with cheap ebook subscription services such as Kindle Unlimited and others offering generous free trials, the perceived value of a free ebook has diminished considerably.
+But now there are cheap ebook subscription services such as Kindle Unlimited.
+Some offer generous free trials.
+So the perceived value of a free ebook has diminished considerably.

 If you are an author with only one published title, what do you get in return after giving away your only title?